 The Victoria and Albert Museum

 The V&A is a treasure trove of the world’s best art and design.
 With collections spanning popular music, jewellery, fashion, theatre, photography and much more, you’re bound to find something that takes your fancy.
-If you’re looking for a break from the material world, the Sackler courtyard is an excellent spot, plus the café is one of the most ornate in London.
-Core collections free to view.
+The café is one of the most ornate in London, and core collections are free to view.

 Just a stroll away from the Strand Campus, the National Gallery (and the National Portrait Gallery next door) has an exceptional collection of works from the Western Art Historical Canon.
 Its core collections are free to view so there’s no excuse to take a cultured study break with Michelangelo, Botticelli, Vermeer, Van Gogh – the list goes on.
 Close by you’ll find the famous fourth plinth in Trafalgar Square, which hosts a number of public art commissions.